 This is linked to the previous question but vital to consider – for example if I was at a networking meeting and met a gardener I wouldn’t expect them to look “suited and booted” and I would probably mistrust their abilities if I didn’t see a little dirt under their fingernails!
-This doesn’t mean that they shouldn’t take care with their appearance but in my eyes there would be a disconnect between how they looked and what they were saying.
+This doesn’t mean that they shouldn’t take care of their appearance but in my eyes there would be a disconnect between how they looked and what they were saying.

 Who am I meeting?

 Reflecting the type of clothes that your client or potential client is wearing is a quick and easy way of building rapport.
-Do some research beforehand to ensure that you select garments that mirror their dress code eg is a suit appropriate or too smart, how casual is the organisation?
-It is always easier to dress down from up – for example you might arrive in a jacket but provided you are wearing a long sleeved shirt or blouse underneath you could remove the jacket if you think you are too formally dressed; however you can’t magic a suit out of thin air if you are dressed too casually!
+Do some research beforehand to ensure that you select garments that mirror their dress code eg is a suit appropriate or too smart, and how casual is the organisation?
+It is always easier to dress down from up – for example, you might arrive in a jacket but provided you are wearing a long-sleeved shirt or blouse underneath you could remove the jacket if you think you are too formally dressed; however you can’t magic a suit out of thin air if you are dressed too casually!